hamidrezav/apprenticeship-connect/readme.txt

 Yes.
 You can configure the default display count and the visibility of the employer, location, closing date, and apply button from the **Apprenticeship Connect > Settings** page.

 = Does the shortcode accept parameters? =
-No. To keep configuration simple and centralized, the shortcode does not accept parameters.
+No. To keep configuration simple and centralised, the shortcode does not accept parameters.
 All display options are managed from the plugin's **Settings** page.

 == Screenshots ==
 1. The main settings page where you can configure API credentials and display options.